 - Customizing any feature.
-In the settings app of iOS you can customize a number of features ranging from playback controls to a fit-test with the AirPods Pro.
-None of those features is available on Android.
+In the settings app of iOS, you can customize a number of features ranging from playback controls to a fit-test with the AirPods Pro.
+None of those features are available on Android.

 How to change the name of your AirPods or AirPods Pro

-- With the AirPods connected go into Settings app.
+- With the AirPods connected go into the Settings app.

 - Click on “Bluetooth” and look for your AirPods.